 While you won’t become bilingual overnight, you’ll soon be having everyday conversations with the locals, learning an interesting Spanish verb or two, improving your comprehension, and getting familiar with local expressions.

-Furthermore, there are so many Spanish-speaking markets working closely with the US.
+Furthermore, there are so many Spanish-speaking markets working closely with the western world.
 After China and Canada, Mexico is the USA’s third most popular export partner.
 Over 80% of Mexico’s exports are to the US, too.

 As you can see, speaking Spanish could open a whole world to you.
 Spanish isn’t just for speaking to the Spanish, after all.
 When it comes to learning a new language, Spanish is one of the most popular.